RafaPolit/dcs-web-bios/README.md

 ## What this project is NOT

 This is not a hassle-free single-step "run everywhere" package that will just work out of the box.
 At this stage, this will require configurations, builds, several packages (at least NodeJS), some minor knowledge in networking.
-It is also not a place to ask for requests or specific features, but feel free to add issues to the Github repo and I will look into every request to see if it's something that I may find useful or can do at this point.
+I am also probably not going to be able to satisfy everyone's interests or needs at this point or any specific features, but feel free to add issues to the Github repo and I will look into every request to see if it's something that I may find useful or can do at this point.

-Hope this tool is helpful to others.
+I Hope this tool is helpful to others.
 Best regards

 ## Before you begin